Cathedral of St. John the Divine: Main structure

 The Cathedral of St. John the Divine is located at 1047 Amsterdam Avenue in Morningside Heights, Manhattan, between West 110th Street (also known as Cathedral Parkway) to the south and 113th Street to the north.
 The cathedral's main entrance on the west is along the same axis as 112th Street.
 Adjacent sites include Mount Sinai Morningside (formerly St. Luke's Hospital) to the north, Columbia University's Morningside Heights campus to the north and west, and Morningside Park to the east.
 One of the key reasons for St. John's location is that the land under it was described as the "highest point in Manhattan".
 One author wrote that "the view from outside tells much about St. John's inner spirit", saying that the southeastern elevation of the facade gives an impression of incompleteness, while the great western elevation was "vitalized by its incipience".

 St. John's is oriented west–east relative to the street grid and was originally supposed to have a cruciform plan, with transepts extending to the north and south of the crossing near the eastern end of the cathedral.
 The entire structure measures 601 ft long.
 From west to east, the cathedral contains a narthex measuring 50 ft long by 207 ft wide; a nave of 248 by 146 ft; a crossing of 100 by 100 ft; a choir of 145 by 56 ft; and the Chapel of St. Savior in the apse, measuring 58 ft with an ambulatory 14 ft wide.
 The cathedral's western elevation is 207 ft wide; if the transepts had been completed, they would have measured 330 ft from end to end.
 The cathedral has an interior floor area of 121000 ft2 and can host 8,600 people.
-As of 2024, these dimensions make St. John's the sixth-largest Christian cathedral in the world, and puts it in competition with Liverpool Cathedral as being the world's largest Anglican cathedral.
+As of 2024, these dimensions make St. John's the fourth-largest Christian cathedral in the world and puts it in competition with Liverpool Cathedral as being the world's largest Anglican cathedral.